Bloodyboneye/DotNetDataCollectorEx/LUA_API.md

 - A table containing information about all of the methods inside the type
   - `MethodToken` (number): The token of the Method
   - `hMethod` (number): The MethodDesc of the Method
+  - `hType` (number): The MethodTable/TypeHandle of the type the method is inside of
+  - `hModule` (number): The handle/address of the Module the method is inside of
   - `Name` (string): The name of the Method
   - `Attributes` (number): The attributes of the Method
   - `NativeCode` (number): The address of where the compiled code of the method is located.
 Or 0 if it hasn't been compiled yet